lilia-simeonova/jaccard-similarity-sentences/README.md

 This module measure the similarity between senteces, based on the words in common (some of the stop words are excluded).

+The result should be between 0 and 1.

 [<img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/eaef5aa86949f49e7dc6b9c8c3dd8b233332c9e7">](https://en.wikipedia.org/wiki/Jaccard_index)